OswinGuai/GenerateAdajcency/README.md

 # GenerateAdjacency
-generate adjacency for given graph
+_Generate adjacency for given graph._

 **Why this?**